networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 ---
-title: Deploying a Spine Leaf VXLAN DCN using Aruba Fabric Composer
+title: Deploying a Spine Leaf VXLAN DCN using AFC
 date: 2021-08-05T13:15:47.432Z
 summary: In this blog post, I will show you how you can deploy a VXLAN network using AFC's integrated workflows.
-draft: true
+draft: false
 featured: false
 image:
   filename: featured